 What are your short-term and long-term career goals?

-First, don’t even think about how you can get everything you want into this essay.
+First, don’t even think about how to get everything you want into this MBA essay.
 You can’t.
 Rather, ask yourself, “What are the few, key points I must have in this essay to both answer the question effectively and stand out?”
 First, you need the details of your short- and long-term goals: positions and titles, company, industry, a sample of likely responsibilities you’ll hold.
 Beyond that, to make the essay compelling, in one or two sentences convey your vision for your goals (the broader impact you’ll have) and your motivation for your goals – these elements are often intertwined.

 A simple structure works best: the first paragraph covering your short-term goals (possibly starting with where you are now); second paragraph long-term goals.
 With this short essay you don’t need intro and concluding paragraphs, intro and concluding sentences will do.

 Fit with Stern (250 word maximum, double-spaced, 12-point font) (a) Why have you chosen to pursue your MBA on a part-time basis? (b) Earlier in your application, you indicated your Langone program preferences in rank order from among the choices below.